Skip navigation

 Considerations

-The sign is more common in newborn babies and in young children under 5 years of age.
-It often begins in the mouth and on neck, shoulder, arm pit, and genital area.
+This sign is more common in newborn babies and in children under 5 years of age.
+It often begins in the mouth and on the neck, shoulder, arm pit, and genital areas.
 A child may be lethargic, irritable, and feverish.
 They may develop red painful blisters on the skin, which break easily.

 Adults with disturbed kidney functions or with a weak immune system may have this sign.
 Your health care provider may use a pencil eraser or finger to test for Nikolsky sign.
 The skin is pulled to the side with a shearing pressure on the surface, or by rotating the eraser back and forth.

-If the test result is positive, the very thin top layer of skin will shear off, leaving skin pink and moist, and usually very tender.
+If the test result is positive, the very thin top layer of skin will shear off, leaving skin that is pink and moist, and usually very tender.

 Causes